 ▷ In what ways does this teacher use their voice to drive change outside their own classroom?

 - Nominee's commitment to supporting and influencing other math and/or science teachers.

-▷ How has this teacher demonstrated leadership within their own school and/or the broader math or science community
+▷ How has this teacher demonstrated leadership in their own school and/or the broader math/science community?

 ▷ What are the leadership qualities that define and distinguish this candidate?

 - Nominee inspires other teachers to stay in the teaching profession.